WillTDA/Discord.js-Akinator/README.md

 const language = "en"; //The language of the game.
 Defaults to "en". const childMode = false; //Whether to use Akinator's Child Mode.
 Defaults to "false". const gameType = "character"; //The type of Akinator game to be played. ("animal", "character" or "object").
 Defaults to "character". const useButtons = true; //Whether to use Discord's buttons instead of message input for answering questions.
-Defaults to "false". const embedColor = "#1F1E33"; //The color of the message embeds.
+Defaults to "true". const embedColor = "#1F1E33"; //The color of the message embeds.
 Defaults to "Random". const translationCachingOptions = {
     enabled: true, //Whether to cache translations.
 Defaults to "true".
 (Recommended)